 The museum has a large, gravel parking area with a turnaround able to accommodate charter buses, large RVs and trucks with trailers.
 An accessible deck joins the parking area to the south entrance of the Visitor Center.

-The museum offers accessible decking and gravel walk-ways to all buildings at the museum.
+The museum strives to accommodate all visitors given the limitations of our historic log cabin structures.
+Crushed rock pathways and wood decks offer access to all buildings on-site.
 The interpretive center and gift shop features an accessible, family restroom (faucet water is potable).

 Food & Beverages